The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Please see the Supplies of education guidance note for a definition of what is an eligible body.

 The term ‘closely related’ means goods and services that are necessary for delivering the education to the pupil, student or trainee.
-The following items are accepted as being closely related to
+The following items

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.